Hi,

 Hi Saravnan,

 Thanks for your patience and understanding.
-We have already escalated your concern to development team and as soon as investigation of your issue completes then we will share an ETA.
+We have already escalated your concern to the development team, and as soon as the investigation of your issue is complete, we will share an ETA.

-Moreover as we already stated above that we work on issues on a first come, first served basis.
+Moreover, as we already stated, we work on issues on a first-come-first-served basis.
 We feel this is the fairest and most appropriate way to satisfy the needs of the majority of our customers.
-As an another option, we have a priority support service.
-That allow you to post your issues in our Priority Support forum and raise the priority of these issues directly with our development teams, if possible, we will then aim to get a resolution to your issue as soon as we can.
+As another option, we have a priority support service.
+This allows you to post your issues in our Priority Support forum and raise the priority of these issues directly with our development teams.
+If possible, we will then aim to get a resolution to your issue as soon as we can.
 Many Priority Support customers find that this leads to their issue being fixed in the next release of the software.
-Please also check following links for the details.
+Please also check the following links for details.

 Best Regards,